hdlugas/MZsearch/paper/paper.md

 python plot_spectra_gcms.py -h
 ```

-The user can use their own libraries, and by default, 'MZsearch'
+The user can use their own libraries, and by default, MZsearch
 provides GC-MS and LC-MS reference libraries that have been trimmed.
 The recommended GC-MS and LC-MS reference libraries are available at the Zenodo
 database [@Dlugas2024_database].
 The GC-MS library was extracted from